14 Must-Have Craft Tools and Supplies

 Speaking of wreaths and other wire-y crafty things, a good set of wire cutters will take you far.

 An essential crafting tool in my opinion.
-You really can’t make a good wreath without one, but I also use them to create faux potted plants.
+You really can’t make a good wreath without one, but I also use them to cut the stems off my faux flowers.

 9. High-Quality Cardstock/Paper